bevy-procedural/meshes/README.md

 The [bevy_procedural_meshes](https://bevy-procedural.org/meshes)-crate is a procedural mesh builder for bevy.
 It can use [Lyon](https://github.com/nical/lyon) to generate 2D shapes and extrude them into 3D meshes.
 Meshes can also be optimized using [Meshopt](https://github.com/gwihlidal/meshopt-rs) to improve their performance.

-# For a more advanced and half-edge-based mesh builder, check out the [procedural modelling](https://github.com/bevy-procedural/modelling) crate.
+# For a more advanced, half-edge-based, and bevy-compatible mesh builder, check out the [procedural modelling](https://github.com/bevy-procedural/modelling) crate.

 Once [procedural modelling](https://github.com/bevy-procedural/modelling) has matured enough, _this_ crate will effectively become a bevy plugin for it.